dArccc/dArccc/README.md

 Hi folks :wave:

-I'm Devaansh, a Web Developer in MERN Stack, and a ML/DS enthusiast.
+I'm </Dev>, a Web Developer in MERN Stack, and a ML/DS enthusiast.
 I like to solve problems on Leetcode and CodeChef.
-I also want to try out my hands on Open Source and maybe DevOps.
+Interested in Open Source and DevOps.

-I'm pursuing my graduation in engineering focused on Electronics and Communication from Pune University.
-I like to learn about how things work and try out new tools and technologies.
-I love to participate in events and interact with people in developer communities on Reddit and Discord.

 <img align="right" src="https://github.com/devkakeri06/devkakeri06/blob/main/24dbd0bc48de0490557024cf7f92a736.gif" width="300" height="250" />
 <p align="left">